 The House of Commons hopes that their new e-petition system, which was relaunched in July 2015, may help to provide a way to more effectively link people and parliament and to rebuild levels of trust in government.
 Crucially, it is hoped that signing a petition may act as a starting point for greater engagement.
 This study aimed to examine whether these goals are being met through the analysis of data from conversations held on Twitter focused on debates of successful petitions.

-Data and Methods
+Data and methods

 Tweets were collected from conversations around 21 parliamentary sessions between March and November 2016 using the Twitter Streaming API.
-One petition on ‘banning driven grouse shooting’ was used as a case study for in depth analysis.
+One petition on ‘banning driven grouse shooting’ was used as a case study for in-depth analysis.
 Semantic network analysis was used to infer the topics being discussed in the Twitter conversations.
 A network was constructed with nodes representing words, and an edge between two nodes indicating that the two joining words had been found to co-occur.
 From this, clusters of words, and thus topics could be identified (Figure 1, below).

 No clear relationship was found between the amount of participation and the number of signatures the petition received.
-For the grouse shooting petition an oral evidence session was held in addition to the debate, in which the petition creator and other experts were asked to give evidence.
-Comparison of reactions on Twitter between the two highlighted that there was significantly more negative emotions and thoughts expressed about the debate, in particular there were suggestions of bias made.
-This is worrying as suggests e-petitions may be undermining trust in political institutions, something that they are meant to be re-establishing.
+For the grouse shooting petition, an oral evidence session was held in addition to the debate, in which the petition creator and other experts were asked to give evidence.
+Comparison of reactions on Twitter between the two highlighted studies shows that there were significantly more negative emotions and thoughts expressed about the debate, in particular, there were suggestions of bias made.
+Suggesting e-petitions may be undermining trust in political institutions, something that they are meant to be re-establishing.

-Figure 1.Semantic network for the Twitter conversation on the Grouse Shooting debate.
+Figure 1.Semantic network for the Twitter conversation on the grouse shooting debate.

-Value of the Research
+Value of the research